Jtrnb/EyesOfValor/System/The Sojourn.md

 Your Sojourn Starts at level 1 and can be upgraded after every hunt

 ## Upgrading your Sojourn and Sojourn Points
-Similar to leveling you will get Sojourn points after every hunt which can be spent on the Sojourn Tree.
-At level 1 you start with 3 Sojourn points
+Similar to leveling you will get Sojourn points after every hunt which can be spent on the [[Sojourn Tree.canvas|Sojourn Tree]].
+At level 1 you start with 5 Sojourn points